MohamedMohy10/Arab-countries-game/README.md

 # Arab-countries-game
-Educational game for children, helps them to learn about the 22 Arabic countries in Middle east and Africa through practice
+A Simple educational game using Python and Turtle graphics, It aims to make children familiar with the geography of the 22 Arabic countries through interaction and practice.

 ## Languages